-In its draft rule determination, the AEMC has concluded that a STFM is unlikely to generate material benefit to consumers, based on (inter alia):
+In its final rule determination, the AEMC has concluded that a STFM is unlikely to generate material benefit to consumers, based on (inter alia):

 - findings that there is limited demand for short term hedging products and, if demand were to develop, industry can facilitate the trade of such products;

 - if introduced, a STFM would not be actively traded on and would not provide investment signals, or materially improve short term operational decisions; and

 - enduring reforms that bring the NEM closer to a two-sided market would be of more value to participants and AEMO with respect to reliability and security than a STFM.